cloverleaf/web/README.md

 All versions will take the form of XYZ

 **X** is the **major version** number.
 This is for feature updates.
 An example of one of this kind of update would be introducing the "presets" feature.
-Major features are defined as  It'll take the form of A.B.
+Major features are defined as updates that change the way one uses the service.
+The number will take the form of A.B.
 EG: 1.0 or 0.1

 **Y** is the **patch** number.
 This is for content updates / minor features.
 An example of this would be adding more presets.